 The 11 indicators below are listed in order of their importance in determining a RED rating.
 For example, failure to adhere to the first indicator –professional standards – will be far more influential in determining a RED rating than failure to participate in the Trust Project’s program of self-reporting adherence to transparency standards.

-- Lacks Basic Professional Standards: The content of the site is not created by reporters, writers, videographers, researchers, or other information providers who generally seek to be accurate and fair in gathering, reporting and interpreting information, even if they approach their reporting and interpreting of information with a strong point of view.
+- Meets Basic Standards of Accuracy and Fairness: The content of the site is created by reporters, writers, videographers, researchers, or other information providers who generally seek to be accurate and fair in gathering, reporting, and interpreting information, even if they approach their work from a strong point of view.

-- Publishing Fake News: In the last three years the site has produced more than one article that has been declared “false” or “fake” by one or more non-partisan fact checking organizations.
+- Doesn’t Publish False Content: In the last three years the site has not produced multiple articles that have been declared significantly “false” or “fake” by one or more non-partisan fact checking organizations or that other journalists, including our own, have found to be clearly false and not been quickly and prominently corrected.

-- Lack of Financial Disclosure: The ownership and financing of the site is not made clear through user-friendly disclosure, typically in an “About” section of the website.
+- Discloses Ownership or Financing: The ownership and financing of the site is made clear through user-friendly disclosure, typically in an “About” section of the website.

-- Deceptive Headlines: The site frequently publishes headlines that significantly sensationalize or otherwise do not reflect what is actually in the story.
+- Avoids Deceptive Headlines: The site generally does not publish headlines that significantly sensationalize or otherwise do not reflect what is actually in the story.

-- Failure to Reveal Who’s In Charge: The site does not make clear who is in charge of its content and how that person can be contacted.
+- Reveals Who’s in Charge: The site makes clear who is in charge of its content and how that person can be contacted.

-- Information about reporters and writers: The backgrounds of those producing the content are not made accessible on the site.
+- Provides Information about Content Creators: Information about those producing the content is made accessible on the site.

 NOT YET RATED: